Kowsalya2929/Javascript-Interview-Questions/JS/Conditional Statements/IF-Statement.md

 //Output : Correct word
 ```

-2. Write a program to check whether a character is a vowel using if.
+**2. Write a program to check whether a character is a vowel using if.**

 ```js
 // Eample 1